Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions: Numerical method for GPE

 where $\mu(t)$ is a chemical potential at time $t$.
 This scheme removes the trivial global phase associated with the stationary state~\cite{BaoJoSC2004, KoutentakisAtoms2022}.

-\textit{Dynamic grid approach.} One of the main challenge of creating a robust computational scheme for our model are the different length scales of the solution depending on the interaction regime and number of bosons in the system.
-The size of the system $\ev{r^2}$ can differ by several orders of magnitude from $\ev{r^2} \simeq 1$ to even $10^{-20}$.
+\textit{Dynamic grid approach.} One of the main challenges in developing a robust computational scheme for our model is the presence of widely varying length scales in the solution, which depend on both the interaction regime and the number of bosons in the system.
+The size of the system $\ev{r^2}$ can differ by many orders of magnitude from $\ev{r^2} \simeq 1$ to even $10^{-20}$.
 To ensure that our program is robust and does not require users to estimate the system's size, we introduce a dynamic grid approach.
 Every $i$-th time step, the program estimates the size of the intermediate state $f^n$, adjusts the calculation grid so $\frac{\sqrt{\ev{r^2}}}{r_{N_\text{g}-1}} \simeq 0.03$, and extrapolates $f^n$ onto a new grid.
 We find that $i=5$ strikes a good balance between efficiently finding the proper grid size and keeping the overall computational cost low.
 This scheme ensures that we do not lose precision, that the state is well represented on the numerical grid, and that the system boundary at $r \to \infty$ does not introduce an artificial hard-wall potential.
 We continue calculations until the relative changes between time steps are $\Delta E$ and $\Delta \ev{r^2} < 10^{-8}$, where $\Delta O = \abs{\frac{O^{n-1}-O^{n}}{O^n}}$, which ensures the convergence to the ground-state.
 However, while this scheme ensures that results are not dependent on the initial guess of the system size, good initial conditions dramatically accelerate convergence.
 To use that, we calculate the ground states in the sequence.
 First, we calculate the ground-state for weak interaction $\ln B_2/N$, for which the convergence is quick, and then we use the solution and its size as an initial state to calculate the ground state for $\ln B_2/N + \Delta (\ln B_2/N)$.
 Repeating this procedure with gradually increasing interaction strength allows us to efficiently calculate the ground state over the full range of interaction strengths.

+Note that for real-time evolution, we do not employ the dynamic grid approach, as the extrapolation on the new grid introduces additional error, which would accumulate over the propagation time.
+This error is irrelevant to imaginary-time propagation, because it affects only the intermediate iterations, and we use the evolution to reach the converged ground state.
+Any interpolation error introduced during grid adaptation is removed as the system continues to evolve.